-Shipwrecks is in Poipu and not too far from popular tourist town Kapa’a.
+Shipwrecks Beach is in Poipu and not too far from the popular tourist town Kapa’a.
 It’s a great spot for a chill session if you don’t want to head all the way north or west!
+It’s also one of the best cliff jumping spots on Kauai.

 Shipwrecks Beach Cliff Jump